Kungfoowiz/notepadplusplus_searchplus_plugin_x64/README.md

 # Search+ 64bit port of this plugin for Notepad++
 # I quickly hacked this together and it works with my Notepad++ for 64 bit plugins.
+# The 64 bit dll is in the Release folder, download and install into your Notepad++ 'plugins' folder.
 # Originally developed by Amarghosh so all credit to him! =)
 # https://github.com/amarghosh/searchplus